jasonlin316/ARGO/PyG/README.md

 ## 3. Enable ARGO on your own PyG-GNN program

 In this section, we provide a step-by-step tutorial on how to enable ARGO on a PyG program.
 We use the ```flickr_example.py``` file in `PyG` folder as an example.
-ARGO is designed to accelerate the training process, so this is a very streamlined code implementation for training GNN on the `flickr` data set.
-It only has model configuration and training steps, and does not implement inference and verification functions.

 >  Note: we also provide the complete example file ```flickr_example_ARGO.py``` which followed the steps below to enable ARGO on ```flickr_example.py```.